DCC-EX/dcc-ex.github.io/docs/reference/software/hal-config.rst

 Any module has one or more VPINs associated with it.

 When DCC++ EX code needs to write to an Arduino digital output pin, the output is uniquely identified by a pin number.
 The Arduino Mega has digital I/O pin numbers ranging up to 69.
-A call to ``IODevice::write(50,1)`` will set pin 50 HIGH.
+For example, you may set up an Output in DCC++ EX using the `<Z 1 50 0>` command (id=1, pin=50).
+Then the command `<Z 1 1>` will set pin 50 HIGH and `<Z 1 0>` will set pin 50 LOW.

 The HAL extends this model to other devices.
-If you want to write to a digital output pin on an external GPIO Extender Module, then the same function is called, but the pin number identifies a virtual pin number associated with an extender module.
+If you want to write to a digital output pin on an external GPIO Extender Module, then you do exactly the same thing, but the pin number identifies a virtual pin number associated with an extender module.
 The call is passed to the driver software for that module, and a command is sent to the module to modify its pin state.
 DCC++ EX does not need to know what type of device it is, or what low-level commands are necessary to operate it.
 It just sends an instruction for the pin to be set on or off.
 If you want to reposition a servo, the same function is called, but with a VPIN number that identifies a pin on a servo controller module; consequently, a command is sent to the servo control module to move the servo to the appropriate position.

+The same principle applies to Sensors (inputs).
+You can configure a sensor object on DCC++ EX by using the command `<S 2 50 1>` command (id=2, pin=50, pullup=enabled).
+When pin 50 is connected to 0V (ground), a message `<Q 2>` is generated, and when it is disconnected, `<q 2>` is generated.
+But if you have an MCP23017
+GPIO Extender module connected up, and you replace the pin number 50 with 164 (the number of the first pin on the MCP23017), then you will get the messages when the MCP23017 pin is connected to 0V or disconnected.

 So how are these 'VPINs' configured?